ozelen/presentation-app-architecture/PITCHME.md

 ## Architecture is not

-- Things are easy to change
+- Things are easy to change             <!-- .element: class="fragment" -->
-- Tools and libraries definition
+- Tools and libraries definition        <!-- .element: class="fragment" -->

+### Architecture must be driven by requirements, not by tools

 #VSLIDE